100% Irish Owned for 50 Years - Licence No. TA0054

 Split is the second largest city in Croatia.
 It dates back to the Roman Empire, so the place is steeped in history.
-It was Emperor Doicletian who built his retirement palace in Split in the 4th century, Doicletian’s Palace is still the heart of the city today.
+Emperor Doicletian built his retirement palace in Split in the 4th century, and it can still be found in the heart of the city today.
 Game of Throne fans will recognise this palace, as it is where many of the city of Meereen scenes were filmed.

-There are many reasons to visit Split, maybe you want to explore the ancient city, visit the UNESCO World Heritage Sites or simply enjoy some time on the beach.
+There are many reasons to visit Split; maybe you want to explore the ancient city, visit the UNESCO World Heritage Sites or simply enjoy some time on the beach.
 The Old Town is a great place to wander the cobblestoned lanes and get lost in the history.
-The harbour in Split is called Riva, with stunning views onto the Adriatic Sea and amble cafes perched along the waterfront, Riva is the perfect place to sit, relax and people watch!
+The harbour in Split, called Riva, has stunning views onto the Adriatic Sea and ample cafes perched along the waterfront.
+Riva is the perfect place to sit, relax and people watch!

-Split is the perfect destination for people who enjoy being activate and exploring while on holidays.
-With so much culture and history to explore, it is ideal for couples and singletons a like.
-Game of throne fans will also enjoy seeing where some of the show was filmed!
+Split is the perfect destination for people who enjoy being active and exploring while on holidays.
+With so much culture and history to discover, it is ideal for couples and singletons alike.
+Game of Thrones fans will also enjoy seeing where some of the show was filmed!

-A summer holiday to Split has never been easier to book as Ryanair and Aerlingus now offer flights to Split from Dublin 4 times a week during the summer months.
+Ryanair and Aer Lingus offer flights to Split from Dublin 4 times a week during the summer months.
 The average flight time is 3 hours 10 minutes.